Ha0Tang/LGGAN/cross_view_translation/README.md

 ```
 where `[dataset]` can be one of `cvusa_lggan`, `dayton_lggan`, `dayton_ablation_lggan`, or `sva_lggan`.

 **Preparing Your Own Datasets**.
-Each training sample in the dataset will contain {Ia,Ig,Sa,Sg,la,lg}, where Ia=aerial image, Ig=ground image, Sa=color semantic map for aerial image, Sg=color semantic map for ground image, Sa=semantic label for aerial image, Sg=semantic label for ground image.
+Each training sample in the dataset will contain {Ia,Ig,Sa,Sg,La,Lg}, where Ia=aerial image, Ig=ground image, Sa=color semantic map for aerial image, Sg=color semantic map for ground image, La=semantic label for aerial image, Lg=semantic label for ground image.
 Of course, you can use LGGAN for your own datasets and tasks.

 ## Generating Images Using Pretrained Model